TomWagg/neo-prioritisation/README.md

-# neo-prioritisation
+# A prioritisation scheme for the follow-up of NEOs

-A prioritisation scheme for following up NEOs with equal digest2 scores
+In the era of LSST the NEOCP will receive so many submissions each night that there will a numerous population with an NEO score of 100.
+We design a prioritisation scheme for the follow-up of these objects to maximise the chance of following up NEOs and not MBAs.